grantsrb/langpractice/README.md

     "save_root": str
         this value is prepended to the exp_name when creating the save folder for the hyperparameter search.
+    "resume_folder": str
+        path to a training to resume from.
+The epochs argued in this hyperparameter set must be larger than where the resumed training left off.
+    "lang_checkpt": str
+        path to a language checkpoint to initialize the model from.
+        If a model_folder is argued (instead of a specific checkpoint file), the loaded weights will be from the last epoch of phase
+        0. This makes it possible to save time by using pretrained language models.
+This will make the training skip straight to the second phase but will leave the `skip_first_phase` parameter unchanged.
     "description": str
         this is an option key used to write notes or a description of the hyperparameter search